 Over the past twenty-five years Raym has created many sacred ceremonies for small and large groups, both alone and with other indigenous and non indigenous shamans.
 He has published three books on shamanism and has personally facilitated over 6,000 individual shamanic journeys for clients.

-His shamanic Crystal Dreaming™ process is taught worldwide, has over 600 practitioners and has positively affected many thousands of people.
+His shamanic, drug-free, Crystal Dreaming™ process is taught worldwide, has over 600 practitioners and has positively affected many thousands of people.